OpenMined/Roadmap/nlp_team/README.md

 Here are some of the main SyferText features we are working on currently:

-1. The ability to deploy/load a pipeline to/from PyGrid and use it for inference.
+1. The ability to deploy/load a pipeline to/from PyGrid and use it for inference ([SyferText 0.1.0](https://github.com/OpenMined/SyferText/milestone/2)).

 2. Validate that such concurrent training on two datasets can boost performance compared to pretraining on one and fine tuning on the other.